phazingazrael/Terra-Logger/README.md

 ### Version 1.0 (Release)

-- ~~Importing .map file from Azgaar's Fantasy Map Generator.~~
+- [x] ~~Importing .map file from Azgaar's Fantasy Map Generator.~~
+- [x] ~~Automatically include relevant Emblems or Coat of Arms as an SVG file.~~
+- [x] ~~Rewrite logic, remove NeDB, use either LocalStorage or another option.~~
-- ~~Use the included SVG from the .map file to render the actual map as the program's background.~~
+- [x] ~~Use the included SVG from the .map file to render the actual map as the program's background.~~
-- Exporting of simple markdown files for imported data.
+- [x] ~~Exporting of simple markdown files for imported data. (data export basics started)~~
-- Ability to modify data prior to export.
-- Automatically include relevant Emblems or Coat of Arms as an SVG file.
-- Select location for exported files

 ### Version 1.1.0

-- Ability to choose between multiple Markdown Templates.
+- [ ] Ability to choose between multiple Markdown Templates.
+- [ ] Ability to modify data prior to export.
-- Customize how exported files are organized.
+- [ ] Customize how exported files are organized.
+- [ ] Implement Shuggaloaf's System Agnostic RPG NPC Generator.
+- [ ] Further customize Shuggaloaf's System Agnostic RPG NPC Generator to allow specific npc type generation for map data use.

 ### Version 1.2.0

-- Ability to generate random world history, applying additional details for World Building based off [This](https://www.reddit.com/r/worldbuilding/comments/9ugp4r/hey_squad_so_ive_got_an_idea_for_easy_world/) by [u/Oselic](https://www.reddit.com/user/Osellic/) and [This](https://docs.google.com/spreadsheets/d/1QbuVTfTYSczRJIRbffGPDhv6jEMxoa-RyIgi1ityV8U/edit#gid=560919452) by Lythande.
+- [ ] Ability to generate random world history, applying additional details for World Building based off [This](https://www.reddit.com/r/worldbuilding/comments/9ugp4r/hey_squad_so_ive_got_an_idea_for_easy_world/) by [u/Oselic](https://www.reddit.com/user/Osellic/) and [This](https://docs.google.com/spreadsheets/d/1QbuVTfTYSczRJIRbffGPDhv6jEMxoa-RyIgi1ityV8U/edit#gid=560919452) by Lythande.

 ## Contributing